sobhan-moosavi/DCRNN/README.md

 ## Sample Data
 You may find a raw sample file in [data](https://github.com/sobhan-moosavi/DCRNN/tree/master/data) directory.
-The format of this file is described in following tables:
+The format of this file is described as follows:

 | Attribute | Description |
 |:---------:|-------------|